knative/docs/docs/eventing/experimental-features.md

 When defining a Subscription, if the `strict-subscriber` flag is enabled, validation fails if the field `spec.subscriber` is not defined.
 This flag was implemented to follow the latest version of the [Knative Eventing spec](https://github.com/knative/specs/tree/main/specs/eventing).

-A Subscription like the following example will fail validation if the previous flag is enabled:
+For example, the following Subscription will fail validation if the `strict-subscriber` flag is enabled:
 ```yaml
 apiVersion: messaging.knative.dev/v1
 kind: Subscription